Alex-07-max/Pathogenesis/README.md

 				 but was allready too far off with the idea presented in this version, so a reimplementation in a 2.0 version, maybe?)

+  				Path to Love2d engine must be set up before testing the game.